Ruth Kelly, Chair

 ERS Investment Fund

-The ERS Fund is now fully operational and provides the main source of funding for the Society to operate.
-In 2021 we received £1.3 million from the Fund.
+The ERS Fund provides the main source of funding for the Society to operate.
+In 2022-23 we received £1.34 million from the Fund.

 Our investment manager is Rathbone Brothers plc and we operate a medium risk strategy for the fund, enabling us to use a ‘total return’ model that supports the Society’s operating needs and seeks to protect the value of the remaining capital over time.
-The FAIR committee and ERS management meet with our investment manager over the year to maintain knowledge of the fund, which has been particularly helpful in the set up phase.
-We have talked to Rathbones about the Society’s values, particularly around democracy issues, so that investments made for us reflect our values.
-Rathbones have done considerable work on ESG (environment, social & governance) issues and were recently recognised by the Financial Times/Investors Chronicle awards as “ESG Champion of the Year”.
-Their annual Responsible Investment Report can be found on their website.
+The Finance, Audit, Investments and Risk (FAIR) committee and ERS management meet with our investment managers throughout the year to maintain oversight of the fund.
+We have talked to Rathbones about the Society’s values, particularly around democracy issues, so that investments made for us reflect these.
+Rathbones has a well-established focus on environmental, social and governance (ESG) issues as part of its strategy to lead the field in responsible investing.